aksoni/traffic-sign-detection/README.md

+# Red Traffic Sign Detection using TensorFlow Object Detection API

 This system detects red traffic signs in the [GTSDB database](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset) using TensorFlow's Object Detection API.

 This system was developed with help from Vatsal Sodha's [TensorFlow Object Detection API tutorial — Training and Evaluating Custom Object Detector](https://becominghuman.ai/tensorflow-object-detection-api-tutorial-training-and-evaluating-custom-object-detector-ed2594afcf73).

-To train the system from scratch:
+#### To train the system from scratch:

 Delete the model.ckpt files found in the training/ directory.